AdrienRoco/AdrienRoco/README.md

 # Hi, I'm Adrien! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%">

 I'm a 5th-year IT student at **Epitech**.
-Passionate about programming, networks, and computers in general, I’m actively seeking a 6‑month internship starting in March 2025.
+Passionate about programming, networks, and computers in general, I’m actively seeking a 6‑month internship starting April.
 I’m available for opportunities that challenge me to apply my technical skills and broaden my expertise.

 ---